onlyjuliuss/Web-Tech-Assignment/README.md

 - Returns a user by name on entering /users/name/:name endpoint

 ## Discussions/Takeaways
-- I learnt that request parameters alway return values as strings
+- I learnt that Endpoints are the location of the requested resource on an API server.

 ## Contact
 - GitHub [@onlyjuliuss](https://github.com/onlyjuliuss)